boofish/json_bugs/cjson2/README.md

 ### 1.Introduction

-This is a bug related to Expected Behavior Violation, cJSON accepts unescaped control characters in string.
+This is a bug related to Expected Behavior Violation, cJSON incorrectly accepts unescaped control characters in json string.

 Specifically, as documented in Section 7 of the [specification][1]（i.e., "... the characters that must be escaped: ... the control characters (U+0000 through U+001F)".